 Our world knowledge shapes our world

-This also applies to the two main characters, Araceli and Maureen.
-The readers learn a lot about them: Araceli was born and raised in Mexico City, where she studied fine arts until she ran out of money.
-Maureen grew up in the Midwest and, after a short period of working in IT, defines herself mostly over being a mother.
+This is the case for the two main characters Araceli and Maureen: Araceli was born and raised in Mexico City, where she studied fine arts until she ran out of money.
+Maureen grew up in the Midwest and, after a short period of working in IT, defines herself mostly by being a mother.
 The two of them know very little about each other, despite the fact that Araceli is a live-in housekeeper.
 This, however, doesn’t keep them from having sharp opinions: Araceli thinks of her employers and their friends as shabbily dressed show-offs, while Maureen changes her mind from regarding Araceli as her loyal household ally to a lurking force of evil she unwittingly harbored.

 There are no easy solutions

 A tentative way out of this problem is presented when Tobar lets his characters see themselves from the outside: Watching the security camera footage, Araceli realizes that her behavior towards the two kids can easily be regarded as careless and alienating.
 Seeing herself on TV, Maureen experiences pangs of remorse about her lies.
 Questioning themselves might open up a path to empathy, but the novel’s ending isn’t optimistic about the results: The Torres-Thompsons vow to change, evidenced by their decision to move to a smaller house.
 While this eliminates the need for a housekeeper, Maureen’s attitude towards luxury remains the same.
 And although there is a silver lining for Araceli, it stays unclear whether the experience has changed her at all.

 The Barbarian Nurseries uses an individual story to illustrate a complex problem without offering easy solutions.
 Although the story drags on a little too long near the end, Tobar’s minute observation and attention to detail introduce calm and consideration into a highly politicized debate.
 The novel creates empathy – even with the characters who least deserve it.